JoshuaTLand/redditAlert/README.md

 New V4 Features!
 -
- - multiple sublists are now supported.
-Each list is assigned a discord channel that it's corresponding notifications go to
+ - multiple sublists are now supported. each list is assigned a discord channel that it's corresponding notifications go to
  - sublists have been moved to text files that only require the name of the sub
  - charts used for past averages are now handled dynamically. `'week', 'month', 'year'` are tried in order until posts are returned
  - score threshold is static for all subreddits, except r/all which is much higher
- - posts are only check for fast rising in posts from r/all
+ - posts are only checked for fast rising in posts from r/all
  - a timer now monitors requests to keep under the 60 requests / minute while minimizing wait times
  - minor notification tweaks were added such as a link to the origin subreddit in all notifications and a redirect to old.reddit.com for comment links